-The Venetians called Zakynthos Fiore di Levante, the Flower of the East and its nobility and fertility made it the jewel of their empire.
-Today’s visitors to the southernmost Ionian island would agree, though they come mostly for its iconic beaches – Lagana, Tsilivi, Argassi, Kalamaki, Alykes – where British, French and Italians know how to have a good time.
+The Venetians called Zante Fiore di Levante, the Flower of the East, and its nobility and fertility made it the jewel of their empire.
+Today’s visitors to the southernmost Ionian Island (known as Zakynthos in Greek) would agree, though they come mostly for its iconic beaches – Lagana, Tsilivi, Argassi, Kalamaki, Alykes – where British, French and Italians know how to have a good time.

 Looking for lifelong memories?
 You’ll find them when you swim at the famous Shipwreck Beach, watch the sunset from the cliffs of Keri and Kryoneri, listen to the islanders sing their cantatas and see the endangered caretta caretta sea turtles lay their eggs in the island’s white sands.
-Welcome to Zante – or Zakynthos, as it’s known in Greece, the Ionian island that has it all.
+Welcome to your holidays in Zante, the Ionian island that has it all.

-From your seat on the caique that does the circuit of Zente, you’ll see a procession of beaches and coves, each seemingly more magical than the last.
-Laganas, Gerakas, Vasilikos, Marathonisi, the Blue Caves ... all rank among the most splendid in Greece.
-Not forgetting, of course, Shipwreck Beach, with its famous beached vessel that adds drama to the sandy setting, white cliffs and turquoise water.
-Come early in the morning, or drop anchor the previous evening, so you can enjoy your first dive before the rest of the world arrives.
+From your seat on the caique, you’ll be treated to a procession of beaches around Zante, each seemingly more magical than the last: Laganas, Tsilivi Gerakas, Vasilikos, Marathonisi ... all ranking among the most splendid beaches in Greece.
+Not forgetting, of course, that Zakynthos landmark, Shipwreck Beach (Navagio), with its famous beached vessel that adds drama to the sandy setting, white cliffs and turquoise water.
+And then there’s the Blue Caves … not a beach, of course, but an unforgettable swimming spot.
+Come early in the morning or drop anchor the previous evening, so you can enjoy your first dive before the rest of the world arrives.

 Prepare your Instagram feed for panoramic views

-Zakynthos is not only beaches.
-Take a stroll through lovely Bokhali, 2km from the centre of town, and you’ll find yourself stopping every few minutes to admire the panoramic view of the harbour, Argassi and the Bay of Laganas.
-Or to photograph the alleys lined with old houses and traditional cafes.
-Walk a bit higher and you’ll come to the castle, camouflaged by all manner of plant and shrub, where the Venetians had their island capital.
+Zante isn’t just about beaches.
+Take a stroll through lovely Bokhali, 2km from the centre of town, through alleyways lined with old houses and traditional cafes.
+You’ll find yourself stopping to admire the panoramic view of the harbour, Argassi, and the Bay of Laganas.
+And if you walk a bit higher, you’ll come to the castle, camouflaged by all manner of plant and shrub, where the Venetians had their island capital.

-Pay a visit to Zante’s miraculous St Dionysios
+Pay a visit to the miraculous St Dionysios church

-The church of St Dionysios draws Orthodox Christian visitors throughout the year as it houses the relics of the saint of the same name (also the island’s patron saint).
+The church of St Dionysios draws visitors throughout the year as it houses the relics of the saint of the same name (also the island’s patron saint).
 The impressive church was built in 1926, with a three-aisled basilica and inner arch.
-Zakynthos’ catastrophic earthquake of 1953 left it virtually undamaged.
+Zante’s catastrophic earthquake of 1953 left it virtually undamaged.
 Miracle or just solid foundations?